beans-squared/mechaniccraft/README.md

 ## :sparkles: Features
 [![forthebadge](https://forthebadge.com/images/badges/built-with-science.svg)](https://forthebadge.com)

 MechanicCraft is currently in **public beta**.
-This means that the modpack is stable enough to be played, but is not completely finished and may be missing simple features that are currently in active development, or are planned for later implementation.
+This means that the modpack is stable enough to be played, but is not completely finished and may be missing simple features that are planned for later implementation.
 Here is a list of the (mostly) complete features:
 - Core gameplay mods (the mods that will form the majority of the gameplay)
 - Decent performace (there are lots of performance improvements, I don't have specific numbers but I will at some point)
 - Quality of life (things like mouse tweaks, improved keybindings, etc)